Vervi/multi-base-calc/README.md

 <em> Plugins:</em>

  <p><a href="http://www.eclipse.org/windowbuilder/">Window Builder Pro </a>
-Useful Plugin for handling GUI elements and layout design.
+Useful Eclipse Plugin for handling GUI elements and layout design.
 The design view helped greatly in taking the guesswork out of component alignment.
  </p>
  <br>